dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 2.4.
 The testing pyramid
 ---------------------

 The testing thumb-rule/testing pyramid says that: `75-80 % of the tests should be unit tests, 15-20 % is integration tests and 5 % is End-2-End UI tests`, overall depends on companies to companies, requirements to requirements.

-> **Note**: Write more Unit and Integration Test and few/less End-to-End tests only for key functionalities
+> **Note**: Write more Unit and Integration Test, few/less End-to-End tests only for key functionalities

 3 The Angular Testing Tools-Toolchain
 =====================